wlonk/arcadia/appendices/fairies_and_goblins.rst

 Goblins
 =======

-.. todo:: Finish goblins.

 When you make a goblin, you must choose its hunger, powers, weaknesses, and tells.

 Choose one or two hungers:

- - Secrets, lies, and sorrows
+ - Secrets, lies, and sorrows.
- - Chaos, bickering and hatred
+ - Chaos, bickering, and hatred.
+ - Wealth, jewels, and luxuries.
+ - Praise, adoration, and obeisance.
+ - Blood, flesh, and bone.
- - ...
+ - ... or something else.

 Choose two or three powers: